willibrandon/gonuget/docs/implementation/CLI-M1-FOUNDATION-CONTINUED.md

 ---

-### Step 6.5: Add Missing Config Manager Methods
+### Step 6.7: Add Missing Config Manager Methods

-We need to add the missing methods to `config.NuGetConfigManager` for sources operations.
+We need to add the missing methods to `config.NuGetConfigManager` for source operations.
+These methods are shared across all source commands.

 **File**: `cmd/gonuget/config/manager.go`